Strong bounds for large-scale Minimum Sum-of-Squares Clustering: Conclusions

-Looking at future steps, the primary objective is to enhance the heuristic procedure to refine the definition of the anticlusters, thereby making the method more robust and efficient.
-Furthermore, it is crucial to investigate the trade-off between the quality of the lower bound and the computational time required to compute it, in order to optimize the overall process.
-Finally, an important direction for future research is the extension of the approach to constrained cases, enabling the method to address different scenarios.
+These observations naturally suggest some directions for future research.
+A primary objective is to further enhance the AVOC procedure used to construct the anticlusters.} In addition, it is important to better understand the trade-off between the quality of the lower bound and the computational effort required to obtain it.
+Finally, extending the approach to constrained clustering settings represents a promising direction for broadening its applicability.